exercism/lines-of-code-counter/README.md

 To override the default configuration, each track can define a config file named `<slug>.tokeignore` inside the `lib/languages`directory (e.g. `languages/ruby.tokeignore`).
 This config file defines the rules to determine which files' code should be counted for that track.
 The files use the same [syntax](https://git-scm.com/docs/gitignore) as `.gitignore` files.

+You don't have to explicitly exclude the above-mentioned test/editor/documentation/configuration files.
+We'll automatically exclude them for you.

+#### Example

+This is what an example track-specific configuration can look like:

 The starting point is to ignore all files: